 Since the end of the 19th century, Hotel Massimo D’Azeglio has welcomed guests in a well-preserved and authentic “Fin de Siècle” atmosphere.
 Our heritage building has hosted a variety of illustrious historical figures: the King of Serbia, the WW 1 air force hero Francesco Baracca, Benito Mussolini, General Diaz, Louis Armstrong, Pier Paolo Pasolini, Fausto Coppi, Mascagni and many others.
 Thanks to its charming and historic atmosphere, Hotel Massimo d’Azeglio continues to attract distinguished visitors.

-The hotel contains an important collection of original paintings, prints from the Risorgimento period (1860s).
-An autograph of the Count of Cavour, a self-portrait of Massimo d’Azeglio with three of his drawings are a testimony of the historical figures that have contributed to the unification of Italy.
+This historic hotel in Rome contains an important collection of artefacts, including prints from the Risorgimento, an autograph of the Count of Cavour, a romantic painting painted by Massimo d’Azeglio himself, “La Vendetta”, his own self-portrait, and many portraits of the historical figures that have contributed to the unification of Italy.

 Select from a wide range of 185 rooms at our family run hotel in Rome.
 Our Classic Rooms and Superior Rooms are spacious and bright, with wood floors, classic furniture, high ceilings and wide windows.
 Tradition and innovation are harmoniously combined in our rooms, with great attention to detail.

 Impressed by the view, delighted by the tastes